 Afghan rice is similar to traditional white rice, but it was always an orangish color and had nuts and raisins mixed in.

 There was an abundance of agriculture where I lived in Kapisa.
-When we drove on missions we would pass a number of corn, wheat and poppy fields.
-During the harvest they would put the corn on the top of their sod roofs to dry.
-I remember eating delicious pomegranates, melons and watermelon.
+When we drove on missions we would pass a number of corn, wheat, and poppy fields.
+During the harvest, they would put the corn on the top of their sod roofs to dry.
+I remember eating delicious pomegranates, melons, and watermelon.
 Our Provincial Reconstruction Team was working on ways to export Kapisa’s pomegranates.
 They were said to have no seeds compared to traditional pomegranates.
-I did not ever notice a big difference, but they were super yummy.
+I did not even notice a big difference, but they were super yummy.

-Tea (chia) was also a common staple in Afghanistan.
-It was a common custom to have tea with every meal and sometimes just tea alone was offered at meetings through out the day.
+Chia (tea) was also a common staple in Afghanistan.
+It was a common custom to have tea with every meal and sometimes just tea alone was offered at meetings throughout the day.

 One meeting I went to, I’m not sure what it was about ended with a full Afghan meal.
 My counterpart and I did not expect food let alone a full meal.
 It would have been rude to leave and not eat the food so we followed the customs of the country and enjoyed an amazing meal.
 And the nan was fresh so it was amazing.